andy3278/andy3278/README.md

-### Hi there 👋, I'm Andy Cheung
+### Hi there 👋, I'm Andy Cheung 🤓
 #### I am a Data enthusiast, I do a little bit of everything~
 ![I am a Data enthusiast, I do a little bit of everything~](https://pbs.twimg.com/profile_banners/1455376389314543622/1645251428/1500x500)

-My interest into Machine Learning, Data visualization growth bigger after My University course about Machine Learning in Physics, I understand the power of Data and algorithm, discover subtle details in huge amount of Data using ML is one of the most interesting thing in ML.
+My interest are Machine Learning🤖, Data visualization📊.

+I understand the power of Data and algorithm, discover subtle details in huge amount of Data using ML is one of the most interesting thing in ML.

 I see my career committed into field of Data, and I'm looking for a place to start my Data career journey.
-Currently I'm looking position in Data Analyst.
+Currently I'm looking position in Data Analyst.🚀

 ## Projects

 ### Big Tech Companies events transcript NLP and NLU
+I used Python API to scrap text transcript of the events from Youtube, then load it into pandas dataframe and perform EDA on it.
+I visualize result using wordcloud and nltk plot graph.
+I have able to find most frequent word and bi-grams of each event.

 #### [Apple-WWDC-over-years](https://github.com/andy3278/Apple-WWDC)
 [<img src='https://github.com/andy3278/NLP-Apple-Event-March-8-2022/raw/main/output/output2.png' alt='Apple-March-event' height='300'>](https://github.com/andy3278/NLP-Apple-Event-March-8-2022)